Natalie Zea: 2010–present

 In 2010, Zea began starring as series regular during the first three seasons of the FX drama Justified, changing to a recurring role from Season 4.
 She played the role of Winona Hawkins, the ex-wife of Raylan Givens.
 Zea was originally a guest star in the pilot for Justified, but was made a regular right after the pilot with a two-year deal.
 Alongside her regular role on Justified, from 2012 to 2013, Zea had the recurring role on Showtime comedy-drama, Californication as a new love interest for David Duchovny' character.
 In film, Zea had supporting role in the 2010 comedy The Other Guys.
 As lead actress, she co-starred alongside Sean Patrick Flanery in the 2011 independent thriller InSight, and in the Lifetime movie Burden of Evil (2012).

 In 2013, Zea starred in the major role of Dr. Claire Matthews, the estranged wife of a serial killer in the Fox drama series, The Following.
 She returned to show in second season on a recurring basis.
 Also in 2013, she had a recurring role as Maxine Seagrave, a drug and gambling kingpin, on the first season of CBS summer series, Under the Dome.
 Later in that year, Zea was cast in her first series leading role of the Amazon comedy pilot The Rebels.
-The pilot premiered in February 2014, but not was picked up to series.
+The pilot premiered in February 2014, but was not picked up to series.
 Later in that year, Zea was cast in two independent films: Too Late in the female lead role opposite John Hawkes, and The Grey Lady as lead character.

 On August 4, 2014, it was announced that Zea was cast as lead character in the straight-to-series ordered ABC primetime soap opera, Members Only.
 She plays the role of Mickey Holmes-Harris the "most well-educated and put-together member of the family that founded the country club around which the show is centered."
 Members Only was cancelled by ABC before premiere.
 On December 2, 2014, Zea was cast as lead opposite Jason Jones in the TBS vacation comedy The Detour.

 On February 26, 2020, Zea began in the lead role of Eve Harris in the NBC apocalyptic drama series La Brea, written by David Appelbaum.

 In 2020, Zea had recurring roles in 9-1-1: Lone Star and The Unicorn.